Chilipp/straditize/straditize/widgets/docs/selection_toolbar.rst

     binary image.
 select based on color |color-wand|
     This tool can be accessed through the context menu of the |wand|
-    tool.
+    tool (click and hold this button to open the menu).
 If activated and you click on the image, all connected cells that have the same color are selected.
 You can also relax this a bit, such that all colors that are close to the selected color will be selected.
-Furthermore, you can choose the select the colors in the `whole plot`, i.e. all pixels that have the same (or similar) color as the selected cell will be selected.
+Furthermore, you can choose the select the colors in the `whole plot`, i.e. all pixels that have the same (or similar) color as the selected cell will be selected. select the entire pixel row |row-wand|
+    This tool also can be accessed through the context menu of the |wand|
+    tool (click and hold this button to open the menu).
+If you click on the image, all selectable features on this horizontal level (i.e. on this pixel row in the image) are selected. select the entire pixel column |col-wand|
+    The same as the |row-wand| tool but for the vertical columns.

 .. |rect| image:: select.png
     :width: 1.3em